25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 If you’re wanting to take a piece of Split home with you and shop somewhere unique, this place is the spot, and it’s lit with twinkly lights!

-Along the Riva, there are many beautiful terraces filled with flowers and offering stunning views of the palm trees and blue sea.
-My favourite spots along here are the Olive Tree for cocktails and a vibrant atmosphere and at the end of the Riva next to Marjan Hill, Venerada, which is quieter and serves excellent local wine!
+My favourite terraces are the extremely aesthetically pleasing Olive Tree for cocktails and a fun atmosphere and at the end of the Riva next to Marjan Hill, Venerada, which is quieter and serves excellent local wine!

 Marjan Hill is the main panoramic viewpoint of Split – albeit from a bit of a distance!
 It’s the place to go to for a quick change of scene from the old town, where you can be amongst nature and views.